-With the whole model selected, drag and drop the Line mesh attribute Element Length 5 from the Treeview onto the selected features.
+- With the Structural element type set as None, define an average Element length of 5 mm.
+Enter the Line mesh attribute name as Element Length 5 and click OK - With the whole model selected, drag and drop the Line mesh attribute Element Length 5 from the Streeview onto the selected features.